Create Automated CI/CD Builds Using GitHub Actions and DockerHub

 to check if the application works as expected.

 To run this application with Docker, you need to provide the correct command for packaging it.
 To do this, you can use a Dockerfile, which specifies the instructions to build a Docker image.
 Once the image is built, it contains everything required to run the application, including the code, runtime, libraries, and settings.
-This results in a Docker executable package that can be used to run the application on any Docker-supported platform.
+This results in a Docker container image that can be used to run the application on any Docker-supported platform.

 In your application directory, create a file named Dockerfile